All Durham County Library locations and services will be closed Monday, February 2, due to inclement weather.

 • You can have a maximum of 2 items queued at one time.

-• You must include your library card number as a note on your object.
+• You must have an active Durham County Library card / account.
+Include your library card number as a note on your object.

 • Staff review all project files, so please submit appropriate objects.